What’s the difference between a teacher and a tutor?

 Classroom teachers have more constraints in terms of class sizes and time pressures, so understandably, they can’t always give as much attention to some students as they might like.
 That’s why tutoring can help students who are either struggling to keep up or whizzing ahead to fulfil their potential.

-Tutors simply have more time and resources on their hands to cater to different learning styles and goals.
+Tutors simply have more time and resources on their hands to prepare lessons and cater to different learning styles and goals.

 When you might need a tutor